Resurgence-VM-Development/Resurgence/SPEC.typ

 ```
 Adds $n$ to the Instuction Pointer, where $n$ is a signed 64-bit integer.
 If $n$ is negative, then `jump` effectively goes backwards.

-It is undefined behavior if $n$ makes the Instruction Pointer go beyond bounds, or if $n$ makes the Instruction Pointer become negative.
+It SHALL be undefined behavior if $n$ makes the Instruction Pointer go beyond bounds, or if $n$ makes the Instruction Pointer become negative.
 For instance, if the instruction pointer is at 9, then `jump -11` is undefined behavior.

 === Call
 ```